fu9ar/sql-ecology/02-sql-aggregation.md

 ##### Ordering aggregated results.

 We can order the results of our aggregation by a specific column, including the aggregated column.
-Let’s count the number of individuals of each species captured, ordered by the count
+Let’s count the number of counties in each state!

-    SELECT species_id, COUNT(*)
+    SELECT State, COUNT(*)
-    FROM surveys
+    FROM Demographics
-    GROUP BY species_id
+    GROUP BY State
-    ORDER BY COUNT(species_id)
+    ORDER BY COUNT(State)

 > ### Challenge
 >
->   Write a query that returns an ordered list of the CHSI_State_Abbr, County,
+>   Write a query that returns an ordered list of the State, County,
 > and Population, ordered by the states with the highest average poverty